About S-map and S-map Online

 You can find out more about S-map in the following paper:

-and on the S-map project site at http://www.landcareresearch.co.nz/databases/smap.asp
+and on the Soils Portal website at https://soils.landcareresearch.co.nz/soil-data/s-map-and-s-map-online/

-MSI funding alone will not be sufficient to provide the needed national coverage in reasonable time.
-For this reason cooperative arrangements are being sought with other agencies to advance the work programme.
+MBIE funding alone will not be sufficient to provide the needed national coverage in reasonable time.
+For this reason cooperative arrangements are being sought with other agencies to advance the work programme (e.g., Regional Councils).

 Groups with a particular interest in new soil data include:

 - Territorial authorities for policy development, monitoring programmes and consent rules

 - Rural servicing agencies, farm managers and land owners – to provide information for management, planning, and standards certification

 - Science research programmes in which soil data underpin modelling and scaling up of research results, e.g., development of hydrological models in NIWA.

 The work is divided into two major land areas: